Twigonometry/Deserialisation-Demo/README.md

 ### Write an SSH key

 The file location is limited by the `__DIR__` prefix.
 However, if for some ungodly reason this webserver was hosted in a user's home directory, a payload such as the following could write an SSH key to the `.ssh/authorized_keys` file.
-Like the above, this doesn't escalate your priveleges but allows you a more interactive shell
+Like the above, this doesn't escalate your priveleges but grants you a more interactive shell.

+Here's the object:

 `O:10:"SignupForm":2:{s:7:"outfile";s:20:".ssh/authorized_keys";s:15:"username_string";s:20:"YOUR ID_RSA.pub HERE";}`